Affiliate links on Android Authority may earn us a commission. Learn more.

 - Native camera app: In the promotional materials DJI gave us, it said you can use the gimbal with your phone’s native camera app.
 This would allow you to bypass DJI Mimo and use the app that comes with your phone.
-However, this did not work during our testing and would appear to be an iPhone-only feature.
-DJI said it would get back to us about whether this will be fixed in the future.
+However, this only works on iPhones.

 - Small phones: Inside the box is a soft sticker that slightly elevates the back of the magnetic clamp.
 This is ideal for smaller phones that might not work well with the clamp as it is out of the box.
 Do note that the sticker sticks to the clamp itself — you do not need to stick it to your phone.